doofin/functorcoder/README.md

 **To get started**, read the file `extensionMain.scala` in the VSCode extension module.
 It is the main entry point for the extension.

-The first part is the core module, containing the main logic of the AI coding assistant:
+The first part is the core module, we aim keeping it concise.
+It contains the main logic of the ai coding assistant:
 - Large Language Model (LLM) integration
 - sending propmt to LLM and getting the response